 A tax exempt certificate is a document used by the Internal Revenue Service to grant a tax exempt status to certain non-profit or charitable organizations.
 The certificate must be presented to the organization or institution in order for them to be recognized as tax exempt.

-Only certain individuals, nonprofit organizations, and institutions will quality for a tax exempt certificate.
+Only certain individuals, organizations, and institutions will quality for a tax exempt certificate.
 Some of these parties include veterans, non-profit or charitable organizations, educational institutions, and some religious organizations.
 Someone seeking a tax exempt certificate must apply with the correct forms through the IRS.
 They will need to also provide extensive documentation outlining their organization.
 This allows the Internal Revenue Service to determine if they qualify for tax exemption.

 A resale certificate and tax exempt certificate are different because of the reasons for the exemptions.
 Companies that qualify for a resale certificate are eligible to purchase items such as ingredients or component parts of the items that they sell.
 A resale certificate cannot be used to purchase items exempt from sales tax that do not qualify for this purpose.
 A tax exempt certificate is issued to an entity that qualifies for an exemption or because the purchased item qualifies for the exemption.